byui-cse/cse210-student-batter/README.md

 If your input appears to be delayed, try changing your operating system's keyboard settings to reduce the delay for repeating keys:
 ![Example in KDE](readme_content/input_delay_in_os.png)
+Make sure to reset your configuration when done playing.

 ## Project Structure
 ---